TheOdinProject/curriculum/html_css/v2/main-course/grid-lessons/creating-a-grid.md

 You’ll notice our fifth item was placed on the grid and it’s been slotted into a third row we did not define.
 This is because of the implicit grid concept and it’s how CSS Grid is able to automatically place grid items when we haven’t explicitly defined the layout for them.

 When we use the `grid-template-columns` and  `grid-template-rows` properties, we are explicitly defining grid tracks to lay out our grid items.
 But when the grid needs more tracks for extra content, it will implicitly define new grid tracks.
-By default, CSS Grid will implicitly add extra grid rows to the layout rather than extra grid columns.
 Additionally, the size values established from our `grid-template-columns` or `grid-template-rows` properties are not carried over into these implicit grid tracks.
 But we can define values for the implicit grid tracks.

 We can set the implicit grid track sizes using the `grid-auto-rows` and `grid-auto-columns` properties.
 In this way we can ensure any new tracks the implicit grid makes for extra content are set at values that we defined.